kotor-speedruns/kotor-speedruns.github.io/kotor1/Video Tutorials/Any% Unrestricted.md

 }
 </style>

-# Star Wars: Knights of the Old Republic - Any% Unrestricted Video Tutorial
+# Any% Unrestricted Video Tutorial

 *By Lane (6-11-2022)*